iv4xr-project/aplib/docs/iv4xr/testagent_tutorial_1.md

 `iv4xr` is an **agent-based framework for automated testing**.
 The original usecase of `iv4xr` is to test so-called _Extended Reality_ systems, such as computer games, simulators, and VR or AR based systems.
 Currently this is still an on-going project, but in any case `iv4xr` is actually generic enough to target other types of software, such as a class or a service.

 **What is the difference between iv4xr and aplib?**
-`aplib` is the underlying agent-library underneath `iv4xr`. `aplib` is a general purpose agent-library, whereas `iv4xr` is a framework/library specifically for testing.
+`aplib` is the underlying agent-library underneath `iv4xr`. `aplib` is a general purpose agent-library, whereas `iv4xr` is a framework specifically for testing.
 E.g. `iv4xr` adds testing-related functionalities to `aplib` agents so that these agents can be used to test other software.

 ### What is agent-based testing?